feedmeastraycat/wp-editor-widget/readme.txt

 2. Activate the pluing under 'Plugins' in the WordPress admin area

 == Changelog ==

+= 0.3.1 =
+* Updated the Swedish translation
+* Moved load_plugin_textdomain() for translation to the plugins_loaded action to make sure the widget is correctly translated.

+= 0.3.0 =
+* Changed the name of the widget to "Rich text" and the description to a less "techy" text (thanks /u/actionscripted on Reddit http://tinyurl.com/lnm99yj) for a UI more similar to the core widgets
+* Tested in WP 3.6

 = 0.2.1 =
 * CSS bug fix for hide button on WYSIWYG overlay